On Celebrating ‘Iyd-al-Milad an-Nabi

 Imam Abu ‘Abdullah Muhammad ibn Muhammad ibn al-Haj (r.a.) discussed the subject of the Milad with great maturity and insight in al-Madkhal.
 To sum up his discussion, he praised celebrating the Milad with joy and happiness and exhibiting gratitude to Allah (s.w.t.), therefore.
 And he has criticised those haram and prohibited things which have been included in it.
 He said, “From among those innovations which those people have brought about, thinking that thereby they are engaging in a great act of ‘ibadah and participating in religious ceremonies is this that in the month of Rabi’ al-Awwal, they celebrate the Milad, which celebration is constituted of many innovations and unlawful things.
 Among these are the participants sing songs and ghazals while at the same time using musical instruments – drums, flutes, fiddles. – and in this connection, do many other evil actions which are customarily done mainly at those times which Allah (s.w.t.) has endowed with excellence and greatness and which are innovations wholly and totally, and are prohibited.
 There is no doubt that this kind of sama’, if it takes place on other nights apart from this, even then it would not be permissible.
 What then is the justification for holding such a sama’ in this holy month, which Allah (s.w.t.)
 Endowed with Excellence and Blessings in that His Beloved (s.a.w.) was born therein - such a sama’ in which musical instruments are used?
 What relation can such a sama’ have to this holy and blessed month, in which Allah (s.w.t.)
 Granted us the great ihsan of the auspicious birth of the Prophet, (s.a.w.), the leader of those who are first and those who are last?

 Therefore, it is wajib that special gratitude to Allah (s.w.t.) should be expressed in this month and as much ‘ibadah and charity should be done as is possible, since He Bestowed on us this very great favour of His Beloved (s.a.w.).
 Even though the Prophet (s.a.w.) did not engage in more ‘ibadah in this month as compared with other months, yet in reality, this was due to his mercy and kindness to his ummah, and also to create ease and mildness for them.
-This is why, at times, Prophet (s.a.w.) would leave off doing an action, lest it should become compulsory on his ummah.
+This is why, at times, the Prophet (s.a.w.) would leave off doing an action, lest it should become compulsory on his ummah.
 This is the result of his mercy on us.

 Nevertheless, the Prophet (s.a.w.) indicated the excellence of this great month in reply to a questioner.
 When the questioner wanted to find out about fasting on Mondays, the Prophet (s.a.w.) replied, ‘That is the day on which I was born.’
 Since the excellence of this day implies the excellence of this month in which the Prophet (s.a.w.) graced this world, then it is our duty to give this month its due respect and sanctity, and we should understand it to be very excellent just as Allah (s.w.t.) has Deemed other blessed months to be very excellent.
 In this connection the Prophet (s.a.w.) is reported to have said, ‘I am the leader of the children of Adam and there is no pride,’ and ‘Adam and all other prophets will be under my flag.’